santwanav/TCP-BBR-doc/Documentation.md

 $ uname -r
 4.16.13
 ```
-This shows that the kernel has been succesfully compiled and running.
+This shows that the kernel has been successfully compiled and running.

 Cheers!!